abay94/doc_faceplate/img2/readme.md

 <kbd><img src="0_12.png" width="850" height="450"></kbd>

-> So let's start configuring a gtid.
+> So let's start configuring a grid.
 As it can be seen, here we firstly choose datasource "TDS_car" which we have created

 <kbd><img src="0_13.png" width="850" height="450"></kbd>